 If you’re a Rhode Island resident, your estate is more likely to owe Rhode Island estate tax than it is to owe federal estate tax.
-That’s because for deaths in 2014, estates of more than $921,655 may be subject to the Rhode Island estate tax; for 2013 deaths, the exempt amount was $910,725.
-By contrast, only much larger estates—those worth at least $5.34 million for deaths in 2014—are subject to the federal estate tax.
+That’s because for deaths in 2015, estates of more than $1.5 million may be subject to the Rhode Island estate tax.
+By contrast, only much larger estates—those worth at least $5.43 million for deaths in 2015—are subject to the federal estate tax.

 Both the federal and the Rhode Island amounts are adjusted for inflation each year.

 Federal tax law allows spouses to share their individual federal estate tax exemptions; this is called “portability” of exemptions.
 If the first spouse to die doesn’t use up all of his or her federal estate tax exemption, then after the second spouse dies, his or her estate can use whatever was left over.
 Rhode Island, however does not allow spouses to share their individual exemptions.

 All assets left to a surviving spouse pass free of federal and Rhode Island estate tax.
 This is true for both opposite-sex and same-sex couples who are legally married.
 Rhode Island began allowing same-sex couples the same marital deduction as opposite-sex couples in 2012, after the state's Division of Taxation issued a ruling on the question.
 The IRS did not begin applying the marital deduction to same-sex spouses after the U.S. Supreme Court decision in United States v.
 Windsor, handed down in June 2013.

 If, at your death, you leave assets with a gross value of more than the exempt amount in effect at the time, the executor of your estate will need to file a Rhode Island estate tax return.
 Deductions may reduce the amount of the taxable estate, so that the estate may not actually end up owing any tax.
 For example, any assets left to your spouse pass tax-free.
 But the return must still be filed.